 - Ear pain / Ear pulling.

-Glue Ear in adults
+Effects in adults

 Glue Ear can also become present in adults.
 Generally adults complain of decreased hearing, ear blockage or pressure.
 Signs and treatment for adults are similar as for children.
 This usually involves inserting a Grommet into the middle ear if symptoms do not subside within three months.
 However, importantly it also involves a careful assessment of the area at the back of the nose where the eustachian tube which drains the middle ear space, enters into the nasal cavity.
-This is because, unlike in children, glue ear, especially single-sided glue ear, is unusual in adults, and a thorough search for an underlying lesion/cause at the back of the nose, such as residual adenoid tissue or a tumour must be conducted.
+This is because, unlike in children, especially single-sided glue ear, is unusual in adults, and a thorough search for an underlying lesion/cause at the back of the nose, such as residual adenoid tissue or a tumour must be conducted.

 Read more information about hearing aid:

 General tips and information on the use, care and optimisation of your hearing aids…

 General tips and information for family, friends and carers of patients with hearing aids…